lakshyaag/CSGO-Visualization/README.md

    Here, the first argument specifies the folder containing the `.dem` files, the second argument provides the `match_id` to use.
 Finally, `-j` tells the parser to remove the interim `.json` output to save disk space.

-4. Once the parser has completed processing, the `.csv` files will be stored in `/CSGO-Visualization/demos/parsed_demo_files/cph-vs-nip-bo3-pgl-major-2021/`
+4. Once the parser has completed processing, the files will be stored in `/CSGO-Visualization/demos/parsed_demo_files/cph-vs-nip-bo3-pgl-major-2021/`
-5. From here, simply upload the `cph-vs-nip-bo3-pgl-major-2021_grenades.csv` to the [Shiny application](https://lakshyaag.shinyapps.io/CSGO-Visualization/)
+5. From here, simply upload the `g2-vs-nip-bo3-pgl-major-2021_grenades_overall.xlsx` to the [Shiny application](https://lakshyaag.shinyapps.io/CSGO-Visualization/)

 ## Questions